tdwg/ltc/source/examples/json/GrSciColl/readme.md

 ## Records with overlapping Object Groups
 Use this record structure for the GrSciColl example records if they use a Latimer Core Scheme where [**`ltc:isDistinctObjects`**](https://ltc.tdwg.org/terms/#LatimerCoreScheme_isDistinctObjects) is `false`.

-Note:
+For a JSON example, [dino_v2b_isDistinctFALSE.json](./dino_v2b_isDistinctFALSE.json) is an LtC record containing ObjectGroups for four overall collections -- Herbarium, Teaching collection, Paleontology, Rocks -- as well as ObjectGroups for their respective subcollections.

+**Note:**
-- **ltc:ObjectGroup** classes cannot be nested within each other in a Latimer Core record.
+**ltc:ObjectGroup** classes cannot be nested within each other in a Latimer Core record.
 Instead, they should reference identifiers for related **ltc:ObjectGroup** using the **ltc:ResourceRelationship** class.